btholt/complete-intro-to-react-v4/lessons/redux.md

 }
 ```

 That's it!
-This one is the simplest form: create an objecct and return it.
+This one is the simplest form: create an object and return it.
 Some people will inline these action shapes in their React components.
 I prefer this because it makes refactors simple.
 Let's make the other two:

 changeLocation.js